pkiraly/europeana-oai-pmh-client/README.md

 * the "error" files, which contains the information about the responses which did not return HTTP 200 code and JSON content
 * System disk space

-I just setup a cron job, which runs the script in every minute, and output the report into a file in the machine's web server:

-    $ crontab -l
-    $ */1 * * * * /path/to/europeana-oai-pmh-client/report-html.sh > /var/www/html/report.html

 The report requires a confg file as well, so efore the first run:

     $ cp config.sample.cfg config.cfg
     $ nano config.cfg

 There is only one value (now) you have to set up: `DATA_DIR`, which is the same as for the php script's `output_dir`, The directory where the script should save the JSON files.

+I setup a cron job, which runs the script in every minute, and output the report into a file in the machine's web server:

+    $ crontab -l
+    $ */1 * * * * /path/to/europeana-oai-pmh-client/report-html.sh > /var/www/html/report.html

+And this way you can access the report from the browser as http://example.com/report.html.

 Have fun!